rnaveensrinivas/git/README.md

   - Contributors push to their own repositories, and integrators review and merge changes into the central repository.

 ### Conclusion
-- Git’s distributed nature makes the **integrator workflow** highly scalable, making it ideal for large open-source projects.
+- Git's distributed nature makes the **integrator workflow** highly scalable, making it ideal for large open-source projects.
 - The **centralized workflow** is easier for small teams but can run into issues when multiple developers try to update the central repository simultaneously.